cyberbebebe/dmarket-transactions-poster/README.md

 # DMarket-To-Telegram Transactions Poster

-A Go application to track DMarket transactions such as Sales, Purchases and Closed Targets and post them to Telegram via bot.
+A Go application to post DMarket transactions such as Sales, Purchases and Closed Targets to Telegram.

 ## Setup